OSTUSA/xdriven/README.md

 manageable.
 It also gives us the ability to swap out and re-use layers with little effort.

 ### Cross-platform Patterns
-**Core.Application.Presenters**
+**Presenters**
-Keeps all non-UI related logic (business rules, validation, action logic, etc...) in the Core layer so it's re-usable in all presentation layers.
+Keeps all non-UI related code (business rules, validation, action logic, etc...) in the Core layer so it's re-usable in all presentation layers.

-**Core.Application.Context**
+**Persisted Context**
-Persists the application context / settings using the data layer (SQLite in this case), making it available for use in all presentation layers.
+Persist the application context / settings using the data layer (SQLite in this case), making it available for use in all presentation layers.

-**Core.Application.Injection**
+We hydrate a singleton that holds the context data, and use a service to save / load.

+**Home-grown Injection**
-Uses a small singleton pattern to inject interface implementations (...until there's a good Xamarin port for Ninject ;).
+A singleton pattern to inject interface implementations (...until there's a good Xamarin port for Ninject ;).

 ### Archetecture Overview
 **Core**